Romans 12:1 New Living Translation (NLT)

 Jesus commanded us to go into the world and make disciples.
 One of the most important — and often most overlooked — purposes of the church is to disciple people into a closer walk with God.
 So the goal at First Christian is to help individuals grow beyond who they are into who God wants them to be.
 We believe fully-committed followers of Jesus can change the world one person at a time.

-WHY DO WE DO LIFE TOGETHER?
+WHY DO WE PURSUE LIFE TOGETHER?

 Through our different types of small groups (community groups, connection groups, care groups, Sunday school groups) and by in involving people in ministry together, we hope to help individuals grow to be completely committed followers of Christ.
 We truly believe that when we do life together, we are made more complete.
 We believe that doing life together helps us keep each other accountable, it helps us build each other up, it helps us carry the burdens of others and it truly is the model that Jesus showed us by doing life together with his disciples.